 4. "Alabama Pines"

 Isbell sings, "No one gives a damn about the things I give a damn about," near the end of "Alabama Pines."
-In a song chock-full of moments that are characterized by self-deprecation and isolation, it's one of Isbell's most tense and scariest lines to date.
-There's no masked ax-wielding murderer or anything, but Isbell reveals incredible insight into the psyche of an individual who lost faith in his ability to others.
-It's sad, callused, and depressing with no end in sight.
+In a song chock-full of moments that are characterized by self-deprecation and isolation, it's one of Isbell's most tense lines to date.
+Isbell reveals incredible insight into the psyche of an individual who lost faith in his ability to relate to others.

 3. "Cover Me Up"